testing-library/react-hooks-testing-library/docs/usage/basic-hooks.md

 You may have also noticed that we also wrapped the `increment` call in `act`.
 This utility simulates how our hook will act in a browser, allowing us to update the values within it.
 For more details on `act`, please see the [React documentation](https://fb.me/react-wrap-tests-with-act).

-So there we have it, the first test for our `useCounter` hook.

 ## Providing Props

 Sometimes a hook relies on the props passed to it in order to do it's thing.
 For example the `useCounter` hook could easily accept the initial value of the counter as a prop: